Distill-then-Replace: Efficient Task-Specific Hybrid Attention Model Construction: Introduction

 \section{Introduction}

-Transformer architectures \cite{vaswani2017attention} have achieved state-of-the-art performance across numerous domains, primarily driven by their dense, softmax-based self-attention mechanism.
-However, this core component suffers from quadratic time and memory complexity with respect to sequence length, posing a significant constraint for deployment, especially on some long-context tasks such as document understanding and extended dialogue \cite{liu2025survey,bulatov2024beyond,tang2024survey}.
+Transformer architectures\cite{vaswani2017attention} achieve state-of-the-art performance through dense, softmax-based self-attention, yet suffer from quadratic time and memory complexity with respect to sequence length.
+This poses significant constraints for long-context tasks such as document understanding and extended dialogue\cite{liu2025survey}.

-To address this challenge, recent research efforts have focused on developing efficient alternatives, particularly attention mechanisms that operate with linear or near-linear complexity \cite{gu2021efficiently,katharopoulos2020transformers,peng2023rwkv}.
-Models such like RetNet \cite{sun2023retentive}, Mamba \cite{gu2024mamba} and Gated DeltaNet \cite{yanggated} compress the linearly growing Key-Value Cache(KV-Cache) into a static hidden state, thereby significantly reducing both memory usage and computational overhead \cite{wang2025systematic}.
-While these methods offer substantial gains in efficiency and scalability, they often incur a performance penalty, particularly in tasks requiring precise recall or nuanced contextual understanding \cite{waleffe2024empirical,qu2024survey,arora2024simple}, due to the compression of historical information.
+Recent works have developed efficient alternatives with linear or near-linear complexity \cite{gu2021efficiently,katharopoulos2020transformers,peng2023rwkv}.
+Models such as RetNet \cite{sun2023retentive}, Mamba \cite{gu2024mamba}, and Gated DeltaNet \cite{yanggated} compress the KV Cache into a static hidden state, substantially reducing memory and computation.
+However, these methods often incur performance penalties on tasks requiring precise recall or nuanced contextual understanding \cite{waleffe2024empirical}, due to historical information compression.

-Hybrid architectures, which strategically interleave standard full-attention blocks with linear-attention blocks, present a promising direction to balance computational efficiency and model expressivity \cite{ren2024samba,glorioso2024zamba,lenz2025jamba}.
-In principle, such hybrids can preserve the high accuracy of transformers on critical tokens or segments while achieving linear scaling for the majority of the sequence.
-Despite this promise, two major practical barriers impede the widespread adoption of hybrid models.
-First, training such a hybrid model from scratch requires computational resources and data on par with pretraining a full-scale transformer from scratch, making it prohibitively costly in most scenarios.
-Second, determining the optimal placement of full-attention and linear-attention layers for the model architecture is a complex and non-trivial engineering challenge, for which no generalizable or systematic solution currently exists.
+Hybrid architectures that interleave full-attention and linear-attention blocks balance efficiency and expressivity \cite{ren2024samba,glorioso2024zamba,lenz2025jamba}, preserving transformer accuracy on critical tokens while achieving linear scaling elsewhere.
+Yet two barriers impede adoption: (i) training from scratch requires resources comparable to full-scale pretraining, making it prohibitively costly; and (ii) optimal placement of attention types is a complex engineering challenge with no systematic solution.